NavigationContentFooter

 Important

 For security reasons, it is recommended to add an encryption layer with TLS/SSL and to use HTTPS.
 Whilst it is technically possible to use self-signed certificates, it may cause inconveniences as a warning is displayed by default in a user’s web browser when a self-signed certificate is used.
-A certificate authenticity (CA) can issue trusted certificates which are recognized by most modern web browsers.
+A certificate authenticity (CA) can issue trusted certificates that are recognized by most modern web browsers.
 The CA Let’s Encrypt provides TLS certificates for free and the configuration of Nginx can be done easily with Certbot, a tool provided by the EFF.

 1. Install Certbot on your Instance by using the APT packet manager: